Table of Contents

 The Economic Impact of the Andes on the Moche Civilization

-Economically, the Andes were the engine of Moche prosperity.
-The mountains provided the water, the land, and the raw materials for a complex economy that combined intensive agriculture, specialized craft production, and long-distance trade.
+The Andes were the economic engine driving Moche prosperity.
+Their mountains provided essential water, fertile land, and raw materials, enabling a sophisticated economy that combined intensive agriculture, specialized craftsmanship, and extensive trade networks.

 Agriculture and Crop Diversity Across Altitudinal Zones